nguyen124/MiningStackoverflowDataWithHadoop/README.md

 Analyzing social networks on StackOverflow Web forums.
 People who post lots of questions vs. lots of answers.
 As a starting point, they would like the following two lists of users:
 The top 10 users by total score on questions asked
 The top 10 users by total score on answers posted In both cases, they are only interested in posts from the past 6 months.
 They are interested in usernames, not user ids.
-They've already written a program that generates these lists, but it takes too long, uses too much memory, and generally just works poorly.
 The data is from Stack Overflow (technically from their affiliate site Server Fault).
 The full, much-larger, data set here: https://archive.org/details/stackexchange.
 The files that you will need are stackoverflow.com-Posts.7z and stackoverflow.com-Users.7z That download is much too big to fit into an e-mail; it's 9.2GB compressed.
 II) Solution with Hadoop: To understand this more easily please read my code from MiningStackoverflowData repository Read all users into the memory to and read post one by one